markpatterson27/Simple-SQL-Exercise/README.md

 1. Using the `create-database.sql` file, write a query that creates a database called `SimpleDB`.

-1. In `SimpleDB`, create a table called `customers` that has attributes for customer name and address.
+1. Still using `create-database.sql`, add a query that creates a table in `SimpleDB` called `customers`, that has attributes for customer name and address.

     ![UML diagram](assets/SoWkIImgAStDuKhDAyaigLH8BYqkoSzDBIfMgEPIKD22yprJ56ni0hpjx82YkhfmgVYynDnK12yn9QKejRYOgvRB8JKl1MWi0000.svg)